ncar-xdev/ecgtools/README.md

 ## Motivation

 The critical requirement for using [`intake-esm`](https://github.com/intake/intake-esm) is having a data catalog.
-This package enables you build data catalogs to be read in by [`intake-esm`](https://github.com/intake/intake-esm), which enables a user to easily search, discover, and access datasets they are interested in using.
+This package enables you to build data catalogs to be read in by [`intake-esm`](https://github.com/intake/intake-esm), which enables a user to easily search, discover, and access datasets they are interested in using.

 See [documentation](https://ecgtools.readthedocs.io) for more information.